PratikSaha198/Personality-Prediction-using-IBM-Watson/README.md

 # Personality-Prediction-using-IBM-Watson
-### Using IBM-Watson PersonalityInsightV3 predicted the likeliness of a wide variety of Personalities based on a Instagram uesr's post captions.
+### Using IBM-Watson PersonalityInsightV3 predicted the likeliness of a wide variety of Personalities based on a Instagram user's post captions.
+It was a part of a project in HackJaipur 2020 Hackathon.

 ## Data Collection :
 ### Steps to reproduce :